Hästens

-Hästens Sängar AB, or simply Hastens (/sv/, Swedish for "The horse's" as in "the horse's beds"), is a Swedish manufacturer established in 1852, that produces and trades in high-end mattress, bed linen, bedding pillows and lifestyle accessories.
+Hästens Sängar AB, or simply Hastens (/sv/, Swedish for "The horse's" as in "the horse's beds"), is a Swedish manufacturer established in 1852, that produces and trades in mattresses, bed linen, bedding pillows and lifestyle accessories.

 The company was founded by Pehr Adolf Janson in 1852 as a saddler business and is a family-owned company.
 David Janson shifted their focus in the early 1900s from making saddles to making beds.
 By 1952, a century after its foundation, they had become the official bedding supplier of Sweden's royal court, a title they share with IKEA since 1984.
 The company continues to manufacture all beds in its factory in Sweden.

 Hästens manufactures beds and mattresses by using materials such as cotton, horse hair, wool and flax.
-Hästens retail stores also sell branded premium bedlinen, pillows, duvets and accessories.
+Hästens retail stores also sell bedlinen, pillows, duvets and accessories.

 History

 Pehr Adolf Janson, founder of Hästens.